Nortank12/deepcool-digital-linux/README.md

 <!-- TODO: remove this once the Nixpkgs module receives an update -->

-You may also want to add the relevant udev rules to your configuration if your hardware requires it.
+You may also want to add the relevant udev rules to your configuration if your hardware requires them.
 In your configuration, you may use `services.udev.extraRules` to add any of the rules that you need.
 This is an alternative to using paths such as `udev.d` that you might be used to from FHS distributions.